slatedocs/slate/source/includes/markdown/_09-rich-text.html.md

 | `<li>`     | List item          |
 | `<a>`      | Link               |

-In addition, the following tags are supported in the rich text of project briefs:
+In addition, the following tags are supported in the rich text of [Project Briefs](/docs/project-briefs):

 | Tag                                                        | Meaning in Asana              |
 |------------------------------------------------------------|-------------------------------|